thebluetropics/sneak-to-grow/README.txt

-A Minecraft mod that adds the ability to grow everything by sneaking.
+A mod where you grow things by repeatedly sneaking.